Pro Kabaddi League: Season 4 (June 2016)

-Season 5
+Season 5 (2017)

 The 2017 season was the fifth edition of the Pro Kabaddi League, and it featured 12 teams, including new teams from Uttar Pradesh, Haryana, Tamil Nadu, and Gujarat.
 The team from Haryana is known as Haryana Steelers owned by JSW Sports.
 Sachin Tendulkar co-owns the Tamil Nadu team named Tamil Thalaivas.
 The Uttar Pradesh team is named as UP Yoddha owned by GMR group and the Gujarat team is named as Gujarat Fortune Giants owned by Gautam Adani.

 Auctions for the new season were held in May, before which the existing teams were allowed to retain one player each.
 The auction saw over 400 players go under the hammer and ₹46.99 crores spent by the 12 teams.

 The Pro Kabaddi League season 5 started on 28 July 2017.

 The most expensive pick of the auction was raider Nitin Tomar, who was bought by the Uttar Pradesh team for a sum of ₹93 lakh.
-Following in second place was Rohit Kumar after the Bengaluru Bulls picked him for a ₹81 lakhs price.
+Following in second place was Rohit Kumar after the Bengaluru Bulls picked him for an ₹81 lakhs price.
 The most expensive foreign player was South Korea's Lee Jang-kun after he was retained by the Bengal Warriors for ₹80.3 lakhs.

 The new season was slated to be the biggest league tournament of its kind in the history of Indian sports in terms of geographical coverage and duration.
 It featured 138 matches spread across a time period of 13 weeks across 11 states.

 A children's Kabaddi tournament, known as KBD Juniors, was also organised between schools of the cities in which the matches were held.

 Patna Pirates beat Gujarat Fortune Giants by 55–38 in the final with the Man of the Tournament Pardeep Narwal stealing the show with 19 raid points against the Fortune Giants defence for the first time in the tournament.

 The award ceremony of the finale was hosted by Pooja Bhamrah.
 Pardeep Narwal was adjudged the man of the finale.